Even though still a fairly obscure subject in the west, Asian markets are all about super apps.

 Key Features: What makes an app ‘super’

 - Addressing numerous pain points simultaneously – For example, a user is generally more likely to simply want to tap on a shopping app instead of googling for a shopping website in a web browser.
 Shortening the customer journey is key.

 - All-in-one tool that makes users’ lives easier – Skipping the search engine or having to download separate apps for travel, shopping, and food is what makes super apps super.

-- One highly helpful feature – The one functionality that differentiate one super app from all the others.
+- One highly helpful feature – The one functionality that differentiates one super app from all the others.
 Many super apps start with a single highly usable app which then evolves into a toolkit.
 Google started with search engines and now it offers Docs, Sheets, e-mail, and even online payments.
 Similarly, WeChat initially came out as a chatting app (hence the name) and grew to be one of the biggest super apps in the world.